aloglu/pinlet/README.md

 6. You've added the extension to the Extension Builder.
 Click on "Install".
 You'll be prompted to enter your password
 7. You have to reload current tabs to make the extension work.

 *¹ This also means you have to reinstall the extension every time you relaunch Safari.
 I rarely close my browser, so this is a non-issue for me but I recognize that it'd be a deal breaker for most people.
-I can't fix this unless I [pay](https://www.macrumors.com/2015/06/10/new-safari-extensions-gallery-fee/) Apple $100 annually.*
+Unfortunately, I can't fix this unless I [pay Apple $100 annually](https://www.macrumors.com/2015/06/10/new-safari-extensions-gallery-fee/).*

 # To-do